Klhmt/HDReady/README.md

 ## The program

 Pillow is used to manipulate images.
 To merge the images, we find a weight for each channel of each pixel of each image according to its well-exposedness.
 We use a Gaussian curve centered in 127 to find the weight.
-In order not to compute same weights many times - a same input gives a same output - the weight are already computed and stored into a file that is loaded on the program.
 The fusion algorithm is based on this paper: https://web.stanford.edu/class/cs231m/project-1/exposure-fusion.pdf \
 The contrast and saturation measures are not yet implemented because of performance reasons.
 Exposure measure only already gives good results.

 If you want to know more about HDR and image merging in general the following paper is a gold mine: [NVIDIA_hdr_algorithms](https://research.nvidia.com/sites/default/files/publications/Gallo-Sen_StackBasedHDR_2016.pdf)